treeverse/lakeFS/docs/reference/garbage-collection.md

 ### From the lakeFS UI
 {: .no_toc }

-1. Click on the repository you would like to configure GC rules for
+1. Navigate to the main page of your repository.
-2. Go to _Settings_ -> _Retention_
+2. Go to _Settings_ -> _Retention_.
-3. Click _Edit policy_ and paste your GC rule into the text box as Json
+3. Click _Edit policy_ and paste your GC rule into the text box as a JSON.
-4. Save you changes
+4. Save your changes.

 ![GC Rules From UI]({{ site.baseurl }}/assets/img/gc_rules_from_ui.png)